CommonDumlow/FirstMLmodel/README.md

 # FirstMLmodel
-This is rundown of the code with what each thing does.
+This is rundown of the code.

 ## Decribe the dataset